 I arrived in October 2015 with three heavy bags and my Nikon camera.
 My ride from Budapest left me in front of a rundown building in the centre, near the offices of the oldest Serbian newspaper Politika.
 In true Balkan fashion, my Airbnb hosts welcomed me warmly, offered me water, coffee, a beer.
-We chatted like old friends on the balcony with our drinks about France, Serbia and life in general.
+We chatted like old friends in true coffee-culture fashion on the balcony with our drinks about France, Serbia and life in general.

 The city is a brilliant, messy mix of architectures representing its chaotic history.
 The oldest religious building is a mosque located in the district of Dorcol which exists since Roman times.
 The Western bank of the Sava river is a temple of concrete architecture and brutalist style as if Yugoslavia had never ceased to exist until the old town of Zemun brings you right back to the Austrian empire.
 The Eastern bank is an ode to interwar Europe with delicate statues overlooking long avenues, forgotten art nouveau villas and royal palaces turned into public institutions.
 And, in the middle of it all, high modern buildings with glass walls and too many supermarkets.

 Restaurants and cafés are buzzing with chatty crowds.
 Bad food is hard to find.
 There will always be a place somewhere ready to satisfy your cravings at any time of the day, be it a greasy slice of pizza or barbecue meat chopped, minced, covered in buttery kajmak or stuffing a grilled flat piece of bread.
 Coffee, white wine and rakija, the Balkan brandy,